Rectangular Matrix Additions in Low and High Temperatures: Introduction

-The nontrivial limit of $l^{th}$ order derivative in condition 2 gives the q-$\gamma$ cumulant $k_{l}$ of $\{\Vec{c}_{M}\}_{M=1}^{\infty}$, up to some constant.
-Note that this equivalence itself is independent of the addition operation, and can be applied to a single sequence of (virtual) rectangular matrices.
-See Section \ref{sec:laguerre} as an example.
+The nontrivial limit of the $l^{\text{th}}$ order derivative in condition 2 yields, up to a constant factor, the $q$-$\gamma$ cumulant $\kappa_{l}$ of the sequence $\{\Vec{c}_{N}\}_{N=1}^{\infty}$.
+Note that this equivalence is itself independent of the addition operation and can be applied to a single sequence of (virtual) rectangular matrices; see Section~\ref{sec:laguerre} for an example.